-(Hebrews 7:23) The former priests were many in number, because they were prevented by death from continuing in office,
+(Hebrews 7:23) The former priests, on the one hand, existed in greater numbers because they were prevented by death from continuing,

 Under the Old Testament covenant and before the coming of Jesus Christ, priests served the Lord and then died.
 These priests had to be replaced with new priests, and then they died, leading to numerous priests living and dying over hundreds of years.
 God brought an end to this Old Testament system when He sent Jesus.
 The Book of Hebrews gives sound reasons from the Scriptures for us to stay loyal to Jesus Christ and not fall into any other religious system, or for the Jews of that day to return to the practices of and depend upon the old covenant regulations and sacrifices to be right with God.